elvirk/azure-gov-poc/qna-luis-sample/README.md

 ![](https://raw.githubusercontent.com/jimstrang/azure-gov-poc/master/qna-luis-sample/images/whatisazure-intent.PNG)
 ![](https://raw.githubusercontent.com/jimstrang/azure-gov-poc/master/qna-luis-sample/images/whatisazure-more-intents.PNG)

-5. Repeat this for any other Intents (questions) that you want LUIS to understand
+5. Repeat steps 3-4 for any other Intents (questions) that you want LUIS to understand
 6. When you are done, at the top right click "Train" to train the LUIS model based on the input Intents and Utterances
 7. Click "Publish" to make the LUIS endpoint available to the Bot Framework app

 ![](https://raw.githubusercontent.com/jimstrang/azure-gov-poc/master/qna-luis-sample/images/train-publish.png)

+## Configure Bot Framework App
+1.